Custom ERP Software Development: Guide for Businesses

 Customer Relationship Management (CRM) Flow 👐

-However, they might not be that advanced since customer experience isn’t the main focus of an ERP software implementation.
+However, they might not be that advanced since customer experience isn’t the main focus of the ERP software implementation.

 It serves for:

-- Centralizing customer information and accessing it as well as its parts whenever needed.
+- Centralizing customer information and accessing it and its parts whenever needed.

 - Creating campaigns within the software.

 All these features make it easier to provide a more personalized customer experience which leads to an increase in sales, better feedback, and client base extension.

 Besides, they can help you to get rid of several manual time-consuming tasks like emailing which can then give you more time to focus on other processes.